-Resources: PPT Part 3, Short competition film, Let's say thank you to the NHS worksheet, Teacher entry form
+Resources: PPT Part 3, Short competition film, 'Let's say thank you to the NHS' worksheet.

-- Play the short film to get children excited about preparing their entry. - Hand out the worksheet.
-It tells children what they need to do.
-It also gives them the chance to reflect on what they have learnt to inspire them. - Allow pupils to work individually or in pairs.
+Play the short film to get pupils excited about preparing their entry.

+Hand out the worksheet.
+It tells pupils what they need to do.
+It also gives them the chance to reflect on what they have learnt to inspire them.

+Allow pupils to work individually or in pairs.

-The task: Saying Thank You to the NHS
+The task: Saying "thank you" to the NHS

-• Pupils are tasked with saying "Thank you to the NHS" after their learning in the core resources about the job roles and opportunities in the NHS.
+Pupils are tasked with saying "thank you" to the NHS after their learning in the core resources about the job roles and opportunities in the NHS.